Most notices have a 30-day deadline — act fast

 Situations We Handle Most in Bengaluru Rural

 The most common situations that bring Bengaluru Rural taxpayers to our Section 143(1) Notice desk are listed below.
-Each is a real pattern we've handled multiple times, and each requires a different combination of factual evidence and legal argument:
+Each is a real pattern we've handled multiple times, requiring different combinations of factual evidence and legal argument:

 • Refund claimed in ITR but not granted in 143(1) intimation